hoangton/smartcash/introduction/features.rst

 While SmartCash is based on Bitcoin, it significantly modifies the coin emission rate to offer a smoother reduction in coin emission over time.
-While Bitcoin reduces the coin emission rate by 50% every 4 years, SmartCash first year is approximately then 717,565,000+998,173,000=1,715,738,000 or 34.31% of the maximum supply.
+While Bitcoin reduces the coin emission rate by 50% every 4 years.

+SmartCash first year is approximately then

+	717,565,000+998,173,000=1,715,738,000 or 34.31% of the maximum supply.

-Year 2 generates an additional 500 Million SmartCash, bringing the total supply to about 2.2 Billion out of the total 5 Billion, or 44% (calculation here).
+Year 2 generates an additional 500 Million SmartCash, bringing the total supply to about 2.2 Billion out of the total 5 Billion, or 44%.

-Year 3 generates even less about 291.7 Million more SmartCash (calculation here), for a total supply of about 50%, or 2.5Billion out of 5 Billion.
+Year 3 generates even less about 291.7 Million more SmartCash, for a total supply of about 50%, or 2.5Billion out of 5 Billion.
 The remainder is spread over the next 121 years.

 .. figure:: img/coin_emission.png